mobilityDCAT-AP/mobilityDCAT-AP/releases/validationFiles/SHACL_tutorial.md

   - Assumes missing data **does not exist**
   - Ideal for strict validation and ensuring completeness
   - Example: If "John has a phone number" is missing, CWA assumes he **definitely** has no phone number.

-  **Why does this matter?**
-  SHACL’s **closed-world approach** makes it better suited for ensuring data quality, completeness, and compliance with strict requirements.
 </details>

 ### 💡 Key Takeaway